CodrinCrismariu/CEEO_AI_Projects/AI Path Follower/readme.md

 #### Challenges and Observations

-The neural network regression faced significant challenges when implemented on the Lego Spike Prime:
+The neural network regression faced significant challenges when implemented on the LEGO SPIKE Prime:
-- The initial network size was too large for the hardware limitations of the Spike Prime, leading to memory constraints.
+- The initial network size was too large for the hardware limitations of the SPIKE Prime, leading to memory constraints.
 - Transitioning the implementation to MicroPython, which lacks libraries like NumPy and PyTorch, resulted in extremely slow computation.
 Matrix multiplications performed in pure Python took approximately 15 minutes to train a network with just 300 neurons.
 - While the neural network captured the overall trends in the data, the continuous outputs were prone to small inaccuracies that compounded during the path-following phase.